InovaFiscaliza/RF.Fusion/src/appCataloga/server_volume/usr/local/bin/appCataloga/db/README.md

 - `dbHandlerRFM` is transaction-aware; callers are expected to define the transaction boundary
 - standalone calls commit immediately when no explicit transaction is active
 - geographic resolution is deterministic and avoids fuzzy matching
-- writes that affect summary-facing site/equipment observations publish dirty scopes into `BPDATA.SUMMARY_OUTBOX`
+- writes that affect summary-facing site/equipment observations publish dirty scopes into `RFFUSION_SUMMARY.SUMMARY_OUTBOX`

 ## dbHandlerSummary